hammer-ian/JavaScriptPoWBlockchain/README.md

     * Lambda 1 queries ELB to find a healthy node -> passes details to 2nd Lambda inside VPC
       * Note: Lambda created inside VPC do not get assigned a public IP, and therefore cannot call the AWS SDK without a VPC endpoint/NAT gateway - both cost $$
     * Lambda 2 contacts healthy node and makes request to deregister any unhealthy nodes
       * Note: Lambda created outside the VPC cannot communiate with the blockchain node to request the deregistration of unhealthy nodes.
-As a result workaround was 2 Lambda which pass data using the Lambda service
+As a result workaround was 2 Lambda which exchange data using the Lambda service, bridging the VPC boundary
     * Unhealthy nodes identified and deregistered

 **V2**